billroy/beadsynth/README.md

 #### q: quiet time between repeats

     1000q5r         // set a 1 second silence and play 5 times

+#### i: read analog input

+You can read an analog input and use it to control a parameter.

+    2ibp            // read analog pin 2 and set its value as the begin freq

 #### =: see parameters